 Claude Monet, the founder of Impressionism, has always been a rebel.
 After refusing to enrol in the École des Beaux-Arts, he socialised with advanced artists and learnt from them instead.

 Probably one of the most significant moments in Monet’s career was meeting Eugene Boudin.
 The painter introduced young Monet to a unique form of painting – painting in the open air.
 The practice that the artist adopted throughout his entire career.
 From 1886 to 1914, Monet had a significant impact on American artists in Giverny.
 They adopted his spontaneous painting style and, eventually, introduced impressionism to American art.

 Even though he spent a year serving in Algeria and later travelled to Morocco and London, his biggest inspiration came from his home in Giverny.
 Monet bought a house and moved to Giverny with his family in 1883.
 Later, In 1893, he purchased a piece of marshland across the road from his home, which he carefully landscaped into what we know today as the famous water-lilies garden.

 He fuelled his impressionist vision with this garden for 30 years, from 1915 until his death.
 The lily pond and the Japanese bridge became the inspiration for his last series of 250 oil paintings – Water Lilies.

 Both the garden and the house were badly damaged during WWII.
 Luckily, even though it took 10 years, both were successfully restored thanks to generous donations mostly from the USA.

-From Monet’s kitchen, you’ll step right into Clos Normand, the main flower garden in front of the house.
+You’ll step right into Clos Normand from Monet’s kitchen, the central flower garden in front of the house.